mpsonntag/snippets/courses/teaching/Linux.md

     ls -d [dir_path] | xargs -I {} echo {}

+## User management

+[TODO merge with block below]
+Display all users

+    getent passwd
+or

+    cat /etc/passwd

+or

+    compgen -u

+Add a new user

+    # user friendly perl script using 'useradd'
+    sudo adduser [new_username]

+or

+    # native binary compiled with the system
+    sudo useradd [new_username]

+Delete user

+    sudo userdel [username]

+Remove home directory of a removed user recursively

+    sudo rm /home/[username] -r

+Modify username

+    usermod -l [new_username] [old_username]

+Change Password

+    sudo passwd [username]

+Change shell of a user

+    sudo chsh [username]

+    # if this does not work, try
+    sudo usermod -s /bin/bash [username]

+If this does not work e.g. because the user was created without a shell, run the following

+    sudo usermod -s /bin/bash [username]

+Change permissions of a group to the same as the user

+    sudo chmod -R g=u

 ## User and permission handling

 Unix systems feature groups and users to handle any access permissions.